xxdoc/DialogModule/README.md

 regsvr32 /u "C:\Path\To\DialogModule.dll"

-After installing the DLL to your registry, you must not move it to a new location, to avoid messing up your installation, so put it somewhere you think it would best fit in.
+After installing the DLL to your registry, you must not move it to a new location, to avoid messing up your installation.

 ----------------------------------------------------------------------------------------------------------------------------